EnterpriseDB/docs/docs/how-tos/markdown-tips.md

     This is text you want the reader to notice.
 ```

 Admonitions begin with the `!!!` signifier.
-Next comes a (case-insensitive) type which is one of:
+Next comes a case-insensitive type, which is one of:

 - important
 - tip